chauff/cse1500-web-transcripts/_lectures/http.md

 ### :bangbang: Activity

 Open a modern browser and use its built-in **web development tools** to see what **HTTP messages** are exchanged when loading a web site.
-In this course, all tooling examples are using the [Firefox Developer Tools](https://developer.mozilla.org/en-US/docs/Tools); very similar tooling set exists for Chrome and Edge.

 The Firefox Developer Tools can be reached from within the browser by heading to the toolbar and navigating to ``Tools >> Web Developer``.
-There are several panels, we here take a look at the **Network panel** and how it looks after the user requested the web page residing at the URL https://www.tudelft.nl/:
+The Chrome Developer tools can be reached via the toolbar, navigating to ``View >> Developer >> Developer Tools``.
+There are several panels, we here take a look at the **Network panel** on Firefox and how it looks after the user requested the web page residing at the URL https://www.tudelft.nl/:

 ![Browser built-in web dev tools](../img/http-devtools.png)

 :point_up: You can see that the resource initially requested (`/`, i.e. the page residing at the URL https://www.tudelft.nl/) links to a myriad of additional web resources, which are then automatically requested by the web browser, leading to a **cascade of resource requests** (31 to be exact).
 Another vital piece of information when developing resource-intensive web applications is the [timing information](https://developer.mozilla.org/en-US/docs/Tools/Network_Monitor/request_details) (broken down into different stages) available for each http request.
 It allows us to identify resources that are (too) slow to load.
 In this example we see that it takes more than three seconds to receive a response from the server when requesting the page residing at https://www.tudelft.nl/ and nearly five seconds to complete all requests.
-This is actually not a lot of resources; head over to a site like [Volkskrant](https://www.volkskrant.nl/), [NYTimes](https://www.volkskrant.nl/) or the [Guardian](https://www.theguardian.com/international) and look at the cascade of resource requests - at the end a few hundred resources will have been requested.
+This is actually not a lot of resources; head over to a site like [Volkskrant](https://www.volkskrant.nl/), [NYTimes](https://www.nytimes.com/) or the [Guardian](https://www.theguardian.com/international) and look at the cascade of resource requests - at the end a few hundred resources will have been requested.

 Each resource is requested through an **HTTP request**.
-How exactly such a request looks like can be seen in the *Headers panel* (which appears within the Network panel) when clicking on a particular resource row :point_down: :
+How exactly such a request looks like can be seen in Firefox's *Headers panel* (which appears within the Network panel) when clicking on a particular resource row :point_down: :

 ![Browser built-in web dev tools](../img/http-devtools2.png)